FredericBr/SlicerGeodesic/README.md

 - For 3D Slicer community announcements and support, visit: https://discourse.slicer.org

 ### License
-CeCILL FREE SOFTWARE LICENSE AGREEMENT
+- This extension is under the [CeCILL FREE SOFTWARE LICENSE AGREEMENT](http://www.cecill.info/licences/Licence_CeCILL_V2.1-en.html), a copyleft license.
-See License.txt for information on using and contributing.
+- See License.txt for information on using and contributing.

 ### Template
 In Example_template folder